 What are cookies?

-A Cookie is a small piece of data sent from a website and stored in a user's web browser.
-These cookies allow us to distinguish you from other users of our website.
+A Cookie is a small piece of data sent from a website and stored in a user’s web browser.
+These cookies allow us to distinguish you from other users of our website, when you use the website or when you return to the website.
 This helps us to provide you with a better experience during your visit and also allows us to improve our site.
 Cookies allow us to recognise and count the number of visitors and see how visitors interact with the site.
 This enables us to ensure that users are finding the information that they are looking for more effectively.

 - Functional cookies remember things like your user name and personalise other features.
 They are commonly used to improve your experience by remembering login details and settings, so you don’t need to re-enter them each time you visit our site.